Tactile Poetics: Touch and Contemporary Writing (Edinburgh University Press, 2015)

 ‘Tactile Poetics takes excellent care of the intellectual and imaginative possibilities of its subject.
 Jackson’s lucid, subtle engagement with touch and associated topics combines a poet’s sensitivity, scholar’s rigour and thinker’s curiosity.
 Her book belongs alongside classic studies by Anzieu, Connor and Nancy.’ – Dr Sarah Wood, University of Kent and Guild of Psychotherapists

 ‘… [G]round-breaking … Anyone interested in tactile criticism where touch is both a physical reality and a metaphor should definitely get in touch with Jackson’s book.’ – Forum for Modern Language Studies (April, 2016)

 Literature and Telephony

 Sarah’s current research examines the relationship between telephony and literature, exploring the ways that the telephone has been conceived by writers and thinkers from the nineteenth-century to the present day.
 Considering the ways that the telephone has changed how we read and write, it analyses the impact of developing telephone technologies on language and form in texts by Mark Twain, Muriel Spark, Haruki Murakami and Sara Ruhl, among others.
-Unique to this project is a collaboration with the BT Archives in London, the repository of the public records of the world’s oldest communications company.
-Examining key resources such as St Martin’s Le Grand and The National Telephone Journal, alongside theoretical work by Sigmund Freud, Jacques Derrida and Hélène Cixous, Sarah is investigating the burgeoning interest in telepathy that emerged alongside the invention of the telephone.
+Unique to this project is a collaboration with both the Science Museum and the BT Archives in London.
+This research is funded by an AHRC Leadership Fellows Award.

 Sarah has also published widely on psychoanalysis, deconstruction and literature in academic journals such as Oxford Literary Review and Angelaki.
 View full details of her publications at Nottingham Trent University.